 Forensic auditing is also known as forensic accounting.
 A forensic auditor is a Certified Public Accountant (CPA) who uses special techniques to detect or prevent certain types of crime for businesses and government agencies.
 Learn more about forensic auditing and what it takes to become a forensic auditor.
-Schools offering Auditing degrees can also be found in these popular choices.

 Overview of Forensic Auditing

 As a forensic auditor, you'd find yourself investigating white-collar crimes like fraud and embezzlement.
 Your accounting skills would enable you to follow money trails and conduct audits of finances.
 You'd also assist private individuals and corporations under audit to prove their innocence.
 Forensic auditors are often required to prepare reports on their findings and testify as expert witnesses in trials.

 You may also find yourself investigating financial claims for an insurance company.
 Some forensic auditors work to detect insider trading and securities fraud.
 Forensic auditors can be called on to help sort out almost any type of illegal financial activity.

 |Median Salary (2018)||$65,537 (Forensic Accountants)|

 |Job Outlook (2016-2026)||10% (For all Accountants and Auditors)|

 Sources: PayScale.com, U.S. Bureau of Labor Statistics (BLS)

 Forensic Auditor Education

 Forensic auditors begin as CPAs.
 Most accountants have at least a bachelor's degree in accounting.
 Most states require additional credits beyond what's typically needed to complete a bachelor's degree, but these credits don't necessarily need to come from graduate school.
 Once you finish your education, your state's board of accountancy or similar government entity must license you.
 Each state has different requirements, so check with your licensing board for specifics.